splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Splunk has a set of training available to help you with your onboarding journey and best practices.
 It is strongly recommended to utilize the provided free online training courses.
 For a list of free and paid courses, see :new-page:`https://www.splunk.com/en_us/training/free-courses/overview.html#observability`.

-If building a center of excellence is required by your organization, the following certification path is available for :new-page:`Splunk O11y Cloud Certified Metrics Users <https://www.splunk.com/en_us/training/course-catalog.html?filters=filterGroup2SplunkO11yCloudCertifiedMetricsUser>`.

 Next step
 ===============